manjiri07/Manjiri-Portfolio/project_wireframes.md

 Following were the suggestion she gave regarding the visualizations:
 - The titles of the charts and titles of the slide are repetitive
 - The axes labels are cut off
-- Could it be better if you added the label to each of the lines in the Comparing with Different Countries
+- Could it be better if you added the label to each of the lines in the Comparing with Different Countries visualization?

 ### Changes to the Wireframes and Visualizations
 Based on the feedback I received during the interviews, I revised the wireframes and the visualizations.

-Following is the revised storyboard:
+Following are the revised wireframes:

-Following are the revised visualizations:
+I was unable to get Maternal Mortality data for different races for the past years.
+It would have definitely been an intersting comparison.

 ### A Very Rough Outline in Shorthand